Manage devices in bulk in your Azure IoT Central application

 The following example shows you how to create and run a job to set the light threshold for a group of devices.
 You use the job wizard to create and run jobs.
 You can save a job to run later.

 On the Configure your job page, enter a name and description to identify the job you're creating.

 If your application uses organizations, select the organization to associate the job to.
 Only users in the organization can view or modify the job.
 The user's role determines the permissions the user has.

 Select the target device group that you want your job to apply to.
 If your application uses organizations, the selected organization determines the available device groups.
 You can see how many devices your job configuration applies to below your Device group selection.

-Choose Cloud property, Property, Command, or Change device template as the Job type:
+Choose Cloud property, Property, Command, Change device template, or Change edge deployment manifest as the Job type.
+To configure a: